Arngren/bayesian-ab-test/README.md

 ## TL;DR

 This repository contains Python code for Bayesian Bandit Testing, an advanced A/B testing method.
 It dynamically allocates traffic to different versions based on performance, leading to efficient use of traffic and higher conversion rates.
-The code also includes Bayesian A/B testing, power analysis, and generates various plots for result visualization.
+The code also includes Bayesian A/B testing, and generates various plots for result visualization.

 ## Introduction